mbel12345/assignment_7/README.md

 ## Set up Repo
 In Github:
-Create new repo called midterm and make sure it is public
+Create new repo called assignment_7 and make sure it is public

 In WSL/VS Code Terminal:
 ```bash